 Similar to scoring your leads, you should map your leads to where they are in the Buyer’s Journey.
 The stages of the Buyer’s Journey include the Epiphany stage, the Awareness stage, the Consideration stage, and the Decision stage.

-At the Epiphany stage, the person isn’t necessarily looking for anything.
+The person isn’t necessarily looking for anything.
 They’re likely focused on improving their business, but unaware of any problems.
 As a seller, you’ll likely reach these people through your marketing campaigns that aim to make them aware of business issues.

-At the Awareness stage, the person knows they have a problem.
+The person knows they have a problem.
 They may be looking for solutions, but aren’t necessarily in buying mode.
 This is where your brand can publish content that educates people on the problem and consequences, and then presents possible solutions.

-At the Consideration stage, the person has identified possible solutions to their problem and is weighing their options.
+The person has identified possible solutions to their problem and is weighing their options.
 They may sign up for free consultations or download resources.
 This is where you can follow up and talk about the USP of your offer and how it may be the best solution to their problem.

-Finally, at the Decision stage, your lead has made a decision to solve their problem and is now deciding on the right vendor.
+Your lead has made a decision to solve their problem and is now deciding on the right vendor.
 If you’ve already had a conversation with them, this is your time to close the deal.
 The key here is matching their pain points with the solutions (offerings) you have to offer.